 At this point, it is safe to say that the box we put around what we call “the economy” is still the right size.
 The problem and challenge is more measuring what is going on inside the box and ensuring we have the right tools to assemble the pieces that provide all Canadians with a comprehensive, consistent and informative monthly, quarterly and annual picture of the economy.
 Exciting times indeed!

 Statistics Canada (StatCan) holds the copyright to this essay.
-It is published here under license from StatCan.
+It is published under a licence from StatCan.

 IMF.
 2009.
 Balance of Payments and the International Investment Position Manual.
 Washington, DC: IMF. www.imf.org/external/pubs/ft/bop/2007/pdf/BPM6.pdf.